 K oh my god okay — Bella Short is dead.

-She’s in my math class and apparently she forgot her math book in her car because she ran out to go get it.
-Maisie Jorna told our math teacher Mr. Song that Bella would be right back, only she didn’t come right back.
-My math class is right on the end of the south hall so we could see into the parking lot and we could see that Bella’s car was still there so we knew she hadn’t left.
+She’s in my science class and apparently she forgot her physics book in her car because she ran out to go get it.
+Maisie Jorna told our science teacher Mr. Song that Bella would be right back, only she didn’t come right back.
+My science class is right on the end of the south hall so we could see into the parking lot and we could see that Bella’s car was still there so we knew she hadn’t left.

 Maisie sits at the table next to me and at first she was just annoyed that Bella was taking so long, but then forty-five minutes passed and Maisie raised her hand to ask if she could go check the bathroom and the south lot to make sure Bella was okay and Mr. Song (grudgingly) said she could.